Janet Gilmore

 On Practice:

-2012 Teaching Practice through Fieldwork Course Design,” Western Folklore 70: 3/4 (Summer Fall 2011): 255-85
+2012 Teaching Practice through Fieldwork Course Design.”
+Western Folklore 70: 3/4 (Summer-Fall 2011): 255-285.

 2012 With Troy Reeves.
-“Case Study: Oral History, Folklore, and Vernacular Architecture,” on Oral History in the Digital Age website, Institute of Museum and Library Services, http://ohda.matrix.msu.edu/2012/06/oral-history-folklore-and-vernacular-architecture/
+“Case Study: Oral History, Folklore, and Vernacular Architecture.”
+Oral History in the Digital Age website, Institute of Museum and Library Services. http://ohda.matrix.msu.edu/2012/06/oral-history-folklore-and-vernacular-architecture/ (access 6-6-24)

 On Foodways:

 2013 “University Students, Foodways, and the Immigrant Process.”
 In The Return of Traditional Food: Proceedings of the 19th International Ethnological Food Research Conference, Lund University, Sweden, 2012, ed.
 Patricia Lysaght, 241-249.
-Lund, Sweden: Lund University. http://www.lunduniversity.lu.se/o.o.i.sid=12683&postid=4053889
+Lund, Sweden: Lund University. https://lucris.lub.lu.se/ws/portalfiles/portal/3761338/4053890.pdf (access 6-6-24)

 2012 “Booyah Feasts.”
 In Oxford Encyclopedia of Food and Drink in America, 2nd ed., ed.
 Andrew F. Smith.
 New York: Oxford University Press.

-2011 “Hot Peppers in Pasty Territory: Food Pluralism, Sustainability, and the Need for Ethnography” in “Selected Abstracts from the 2010 Annual Conference of the Joint Meeting of the Association for the Study of Food and Society (ASFS), the Agriculture, Food and Human Values Society (AFHVS), and the Society for the Anthropology of Food and Nutrition (SAFN), 2-5 June 2010, Bloomington, IN, USA,” Appetite 56: 2 (April): 529.
+2011 “Hot Peppers in Pasty Territory: Food Pluralism, Sustainability, and the Need for Ethnography.”
+In “Selected Abstracts from the 2010 Annual Conference of the Joint Meeting of the Association for the Study of Food and Society (ASFS), the Agriculture, Food and Human Values Society (AFHVS), and the Society for the Anthropology of Food and Nutrition (SAFN), 2-5 June 2010, Bloomington, IN, USA.”
+Appetite 56: 2 (April): 529.

-2010 [“Centered on Food”] “On Key Ingredients,” Wisconsin Humanities Council Newsletter ON, Winter 2011, panels 3-7. http://www.wisconsinhumanities.org/downloads/whc_onwinter2011_WEB.pdf
+2010 [“Centered on Food”] “On Key Ingredients,” Wisconsin Humanities Council Newsletter ON, Winter 2011, panels 3-7.

 2004 “Sagamité and Booya: French Influence in Defining Great Lakes Culinary Heritage.”
-Material History Review/Revue d’ histoire de la culture matérielle 60: 58-69.
+Material History Review/Revue d’histoire de la culture matérielle 60: 58-69.
 Ottawa, ON: Canada Science and Technology Museum.

-2003 “‘Pretty Hungry for Fish’: Fish Foodways among the Commercial Fishing People of the Western Shore of Lake Michigan’s Green Bay,” Midwestern Folklore 29: 1 (Spring): 1-43.
+2003 “‘Pretty Hungry for Fish’: Fish Foodways among the Commercial Fishing People of the Western Shore of Lake Michigan’s Green Bay.”
+Midwestern Folklore 29: 1 (Spring): 1-43.

 On Maritime Folklife & Landscapes: